 Ph.D.
 State University of New York (Buffalo)

 I have been teaching at Rhode Island College since 2000 in the areas of early-19th-century American Literature, Postcolonial theory and Literature, and Literary Theory.
-I have published in the fields of Early American Literature, Transatlanticism, Native-American Literature, Postcolonial Theory, and Afghanistan.
+I have published in the fields of Early American Literature, Transatlanticism, Native-American Literature, Postcolonial Theory, Afghanistan, and Islam in America.
 My current research involves Afghan travel narratives from the 18th century to the present day, which I am developing into a book manuscript titled, “Overland to Afghanistan: Travel Writing and the Afghan Romance.”
-In January 2015 a chapter from this work will appear in the collection, Asia and West, edited by Elisabetta Marino and Tanfer Emin Tunc (Macfarland & Co.
-Inc.) .
-I am also working on an edited collection of essays on the connection between 19th-Century American Literature and the Islamic World called “Washington Irving and Islam” forthcoming from AMS Press.
+In January 2015 a chapter from this work appeared in the collection, Asia and West, edited by Elisabetta Marino and Tanfer Emin Tunc (Macfarland & Co.
+Inc.).
+I have also published an edited collection of essays on the connection between 19th-Century American Literature and the Islamic World called “Washington Irving and Islam” from Lexington Books.